the-laughing-monkey/agent-rl/documentation/how-to-runpod-qwen-2.5VL-with-easyr1.md

 >
 > - The script sets the environment variable `VLLM_ATTENTION_BACKEND` to `XFORMERS` for efficient attention computation.
 > - The `MODEL_PATH` variable in the script should point to your local model path.
 Adjust it as needed.
-> - The example uses the [hiyouga/math12k](https://huggingface.co/datasets/hiyouga/math12k) dataset.
-Make sure your instance can reach external URLs to download the dataset if needed.
-> - If you disable wandb with `trainer.use_wandb=false`, the training metrics will only be displayed in the console output.

 If you would like to try the version that uses the SwanLab logger, run: